RAK4270 WisDuo Breakout Board Quick Start Guide

 Configure the OTAA Mode on the Platform

-- If you have selected “DeviceProfile_OTAA”, as shown in Figure 43, then after the device is created, an Application Key must be also created for this device.
+- If DeviceProfile_OTAA is selected, as shown in Figure 43, an Application Key must be created for the device after it is successfully created.

 - A previously created Application Key can be entered here, or a new one can be generated automatically by clicking the icon highlighted in red in Figure 44.

-- As shown in Figure 45, a new device should be listed in the DEVICES tab.
-The most important parameters, such as the Device EUI, are shown in the summary.
+- The newly created device will appear in the DEVICES tab.
+Key parameters, such as the Device EUI, will be displayed in the summary.

 - To end the process, it is a good practice to review that the Application Key is properly associated with this device.
 The Application Key can be verified in the KEYS(OTAA) tab, as shown in Figure 46.

 Standard OTAA mode requires the Device EUI, Application Key, and the Application EUI.
-But in ChirpStack’s implementation, only the Device EUI and the Application Key are mandatory.
-The Application EUI is neither required nor recorded in the Application tab.
-Nevertheless, the Application EUI is a mandatory parameter in the RAK4270 Breakout Board firmware.
-To resolve this mismatch, you can reuse the Device EUI as the Application EUI during the configuration on the side of the node.
+However, in ChirpStack’s implementation, only the Device EUI and Application Key are mandatory; the Application EUI is not required or recorded in the Application tab.
+Despite this, the Application EUI is a mandatory parameter in the RAK4270 Breakout Board firmware.
+To resolve this mismatch, you can reuse the Device EUI as the Application EUI when configuring the node.

 Configure the OTAA mode on the RAK4270 Breakout Board